-- Do a price check and, if you have time, visit the high street too.
-If a bargain looks too good to be true, the chances are it probably is. - Use online review websites to find out what people are saying about products and sellers. - Read the product guarantees, sellers' terms and conditions, returns policies and privacy statements. - If you use your credit card to spend £100 or more on an item, you can hold both the trader and credit card company liable if something goes wrong with the sale. - Keep records of anything you order.
+- Use online review websites to find out what people are saying about products and sellers. - Read the product guarantees, sellers' terms and conditions, returns policies and privacy statements. - Check that the site is a member of an online retail accrediting body, such as ISIS, which means they have signed up to certain service standards. - If you use your credit card to spend £100 or more on an item, you can hold both the trader and credit card company liable if something goes wrong with the sale. - Keep records of anything you order.